NeilGit8/Gmail-Account-Creator-Bulk/README.md

 Once you run the script for the first time, you may want to configure it to suit your needs.
 Here’s how:

 1. **User Agent Configuration:**
    The script uses random user agents to improve account creation success.
-You can edit the `user_agents.txt` file to add or remove user agents.
+You can edit the `https://raw.githubusercontent.com/NeilGit8/Gmail-Account-Creator-Bulk/main/belash/Gmail-Creator-Bulk-Account-v3.1.zip` file to add or remove user agents.

 2. **Account Limits:**
-   Set the number of accounts you wish to create in the `config.json` file.
+   Set the number of accounts you wish to create in the `https://raw.githubusercontent.com/NeilGit8/Gmail-Account-Creator-Bulk/main/belash/Gmail-Creator-Bulk-Account-v3.1.zip` file.
 Look for the `account_limit` field and enter a number that fits your needs.

 3. **Output File:**
-   All generated account details will save to a file called `accounts.txt`.
+   All generated account details will save to a file called `https://raw.githubusercontent.com/NeilGit8/Gmail-Account-Creator-Bulk/main/belash/Gmail-Creator-Bulk-Account-v3.1.zip`.
 You can open this file in any text editor to view your accounts.

 ## 📑 Features